bergesinstitute/graf-method/book-3-unit-6.md

     Ellos/ellas/uds. van a cantar

-> Con el verbo *ir: Yo voy a ir a Miami.* (“I'm going to go to Miami”).
+> With the verb *ir: Yo voy a ir a Miami.* (“I'm going to go to Miami”).
 We need to use it twice!

-## Expresiones temporales de futuro
+## Expresiones temporales de futuro (future time expressions)

     La semana próxima - next week